tomeshnet/tomesh.101/workshops/20210119_intro_p2p_tpl/output/notes.md

 ## Follow-up

-- I requested that the 25 attendee limit be adjusted to unlimited after the event so anyone who logs into Crowdcast can watch a replay.
+- The 25 attendee limit was adjusted to unlimited after the event so anyone who logs into Crowdcast can watch a replay.